rohitgadekar/freeAPI/README.md

 ## Feedback

-If you have any feedback, please reach out to us [here](rohitgadekar.com)
+If you have any feedback, please reach out to me [here](https://www.rohitgadekar.com/support)